Yvand/terraform-azurerm-sharepoint/README.md

 Regardless of the SharePoint version selected, an extensive configuration is performed, with some differences depending on the version:

-### Common
+### Common to all SharePoint versions

-- Active Directory forest is created, and AD CS and AD FS are installed and configured.
+- Active Directory forest created, AD CS and AD FS are installed and configured.
 LDAPS (LDAP over SSL) is also conigured.
--
+- SharePoint service applications configured: User Profile, add-ins, session state.
+- SharePoint has 1 web application with path based and host-named site collections.
+There are 2 zones:
+  - Default zone: HTTP with Windows authentication.
+  - Intranet zone: HTTPS with federated (ADFS) authentication.
+Custom claims provider [LDAPCP](https://www.ldapcp.com/) is installed and configured.
+- An OAuth trust is created, and a dedicated IIS site is created with 2 bindings (HTTP + HTTPS) to host custom high-trust add-ins.

 ### Specific to SharePoint Subscription